 A solar power system absorbs energy from the sun in the form of light, and converts in into electricity that can be used to power your home or business.
 This is possible because the sun is a nuclear reactor.

-Due to the nuclear reactions taking place in the sun, it releases energy in the form of light, known as photons.
-When these photons hit a solar cell, electrons come loose from their atoms.
-When the electrons hit the negative and positive layers of the solar cell, an electrical circuit is formed.
+Due to the nuclear reactions taking place in the sun, it releases energy in the form of light.
+This light energy, or electromagnetic energy, is made up of tiny particles called photons that move in waves.
+When photons hit a solar cell on a solar panel, electrons come loose from their atoms.
+When these electrons touch the positive and negative layers of the solar cell, an electrical circuit is formed.
 When the electrons flow through the circuit, electricity is generated.

 What are solar panels made of?

 Photovoltaic (PV) solar panels are comprised of many solar cells.
-The solar cells are made of silicon.
-They have a positive layer and a negative layer, which create an electric field when hit with electrons, creating an electrical circuit.
-This functions in much the same way as a battery.
-Multiple solar cells are used to create a solar panel.
+These solar cells are made of silicon.
+They have a positive layer and a negative layer, which create an electric field when they are hit with electrons, creating an electrical circuit.
+This function is similar to that of a battery.
+Multiple solar cells are linked together to create a solar panel.
 Solar panels can be connected to one another using wires to create a solar array.
 Connecting multiple solar panels together will maximize the amount of solar power that a system can create.

 What is included in a solar power system?